 Revolvers have a number of advantages over semi-automatic pistols, but speed of reloading is not one of them.
-Revolvers are limited by relatively small ammunition capacity, which is made even worse by the slow and sometimes difficult reloading process.
+Revolvers are limited by relatively small ammunition capacity.
+This is made even worse by the slow and sometimes difficult reloading process.

-Over the years, a number of different techniques have evolved to help load revolvers more quickly and reliably, including speed loaders, speed strips, and moon clips.
+Over the years, a number of different techniques have evolved to help load revolvers more quickly and reliably.
+These include speedloaders, speed strips and moon clips.
 All of these involve some type of device to hold the rounds together and help simultaneously align them with the chambers in the cylinder.

 Of these techniques, however, the use of moon clips may be the least understood.
-Outside of revolver competitions, the use of moon clips is somewhat uncommon, but they are a tool worthy of your consideration.
+Outside of revolver competitions, the use of moon clips is somewhat uncommon.
+But moon clips are a tool worthy of your consideration.

 Ultimately, moon clips are just another way of loading a revolver.